Centipede: Reproduction

-Anamorphy vs. epimorphy
+Development

 Centipedes grow their legs at different points in their development.
-In the primitive condition, exhibited by the Lithobiomorpha, Scutigeromorpha, and Craterostigmomorpha, development is anamorphic: more pairs of legs are grown between moults.
+In the primitive condition, seen in the orders Lithobiomorpha, Scutigeromorpha, and Craterostigmomorpha, development is anamorphic: more segments and pairs of legs are grown between moults.
 For example, Scutigera coleoptrata, the house centipede, hatches with only four pairs of legs and in successive moults has 5, 7, 9, 11, 15, 15, 15 and 15 pairs respectively, before becoming a sexually mature adult.
 Life stages with fewer than 15 pairs of legs are called larval stadia (there are about five stages).
 After the full complement of legs is achieved, the now postlarval stadia (about five more stages) develop gonopods, sensory pores, more antennal segments, and more ocelli.
 All mature lithobiomorph centipedes have 15 leg-bearing segments.
-The Craterostigmomorpha only have one phase of anamorphosis, with embryos having 12 pairs, and moultees 15.
+The Craterostigmomorpha only have one phase of anamorphosis, with embryos having 12 pairs, and adults 15.

-The clade Epimorpha, consisting of the orders Geophilomorpha and Scolopendromorpha, exhibits epimorphy: all pairs of legs are developed in the embryonic stages, and offspring do not develop more legs between moults.
-This clade contains the longest centipedes; the maximum number of thoracic segments may also vary intraspecifically, often on a geographical basis; in most cases, females bear more legs than males.
-The number of leg-bearing segments varies widely in the class Chilopoda, from 15 to 191, but the developmental mode of their creation means they are always added in pairs—hence the total number of pairs is always odd.
+The clade Epimorpha, consisting of the orders Geophilomorpha and Scolopendromorpha, is epimorphic, meaning that all pairs of legs are developed in the embryonic stages, and offspring do not develop more legs between moults.
+This clade contains the longest centipedes.
+In the Geophilomorpha, the number of thoracic segments usually varies within species, often on a geographical basis, and in most cases, females bear more legs than males.
+The number of leg-bearing segments varies within each order (usually 21 or 23 in the Scolopendromorpha; from 27 to 191 in the Geophilomorpha), but the total number of pairs is always odd, so there are never exactly 100 legs or 100 pairs, despite the group's common name.

+Centipede segments are developed in two phases.
+Firstly, the head gives rise to a fixed but odd number of segments, driven by Hox genes as in all arthropods.
+Secondly, pairs of segments are added at the tail (posterior) end by the creation of a prepattern unit, a double segment, which is then always divided into two.
+The repeated creation of these prepattern units is driven by an oscillator clock, implemented with the Notch signalling pathway.
+The segments are homologous with the legs of other arthropods such as trilobites; it would be sufficient for the Notch clock to run faster, as it does in snakes, to create more legs.

 Ecology

 Diet

-Centipedes are predominantly generalist predators, which means they have adapted to eat a variety of different available prey.
-Examination of centipede gut contents suggests that plant material is an unimportant part of their diets, although centipedes have been observed to eat vegetable matter when starved during laboratory experiments.
+Centipedes are predominantly generalist predators, which means they are adapted to eat a broad range of prey.
+Common prey items include lumbricid earthworms, dipteran fly larvae, collembolans, and other centipedes.
+They are carnivorous; study of gut contents suggests that plant material is an unimportant part of their diets, although they eat vegetable matter when starved during laboratory experiments.

-What centipedes actually eat is not well known because of their cryptic lifestyles and thorough mastication of food.
-Laboratory feeding trials suggest that they feed as generalists, taking almost anything that is soft-bodied and in a reasonable size range.

-Earthworms may provide the bulk of diets for geophilomorphs, since they burrow through the soil and earthworm bodies would be easily pierced by their venomous claws.
-Geophilomorphs probably cannot subdue earthworms larger than themselves, so smaller earthworms may be a substantial proportion of their diet.

-Scolopendromorphs, given their size, are able to feed on vertebrates, in addition to invertebrates.
-Three species (Scolopendra cataracta, S. paradoxa, and S. alcyona) are amphibious, and are believed to hunt aquatic or amphibious invertebrates.
+Species of Scolopendromorpha, noticeably members from the genera Scolopendra and Ethmostigmus, are able to hunt for substantial prey items, including large invertebrates and sizable vertebrates, which could be larger than the myriapod itself.
+For instance, Scolopendra gigantea (the Amazonian giant centipede) preys on tarantulas, scorpions, lizards, frogs, birds, mice, snakes, and even bats, catching them in midflight.
+Three species (Scolopendra cataracta, S. paradoxa, and S. alcyona) are amphibious, believed to hunt aquatic or amphibious invertebrates.